Bhuragaon: Road

 The National Highway 715A will pass through Bhuragaon. it will be a spur road of National Highway 15.
 This highway will link the town with the Jagiroad, where NH37, a part of the East-West Corridor, will pass towards the state capital, Guwahati.
 Additionally, it will lead towards the Indo-Bhutan border (Samrang).

 Proposed Bhuragaon-Kharupetia Bridge will also pass through Bhuragaon.
 It will connect Kharupetia in Darrang district on the northern bank with Bhuragaon in Morigaon District on the southern bank.

 The town is well connected by buses, especially to Guwahati, Upper Assam, and Lower Assam.
 Three-wheelers and four-wheelers like buses and vans are used for transport.
 In the town and nearby areas, e-rickshaws (tuk-tuk) and auto rickshaws are the primary means of transportation.

 Rail

 The railway station serving Bhuragaon is Jagiroad.
-Which was situated Approximately 42Km South-West of Bhuragaon.
+Which was situated Approximately 42 km South-West of Bhuragaon.

 The Guwahati-Lumding line of Indian Railway passes through Jagiroad Railway Station.
 Many intercity and passenger trains have stoppage in this station.

-Another Railway Station from Bhuragaon is Mairabari Railway Station.The distance between Bhuragaon and Mairabari is 22 Km.
+Another Railway Station from Bhuragaon is Mairabari Railway Station.The distance between Bhuragaon and Mairabari is 22 km.
 There was a passenger train, Guwahati - Mairabari Kolongpar Passenger (55603) from Mairabari Railway Station via Haibargaon-Chaparmukh Line.